formabble/releases/docs/details/shards/Physics/SliderConstraint.md

 The `LimitSpringSettings` parameter defines how the slider behaves as it settles into its final position as it reaches the ends of the slider.

-The `MotorSpringSettings` parameter on the otherhand defines how the slider behaves as it settles into its final position along the axis.
+The `MotorSpringSettings` parameter on the otherhand defines how the slider behaves as it settles into its final position along the axis when moved through the motor.

 Both parameters can take two different types of tables:
   - {damping: Float frequency: Float}